rvatsavai/rvatsavai.github.io/_research/1-systems-hpc.md

   <li><span style="color:red">Scaling GeoSimulations:</span>
      <ul>
-      <li>Geosimulations are widely used in urban growth modeling, environmental studies, disease spread modeling,
+      <li>Geosimulations are widely used in the urban growth modeling, environmental studies, disease spread modeling,
         traffic modeling, and land-use and land-cover changes.
-Geosimulations are increasingly becoming sophisticated, however computational complexity has also increasing along with increase in spatial/temporal extents and final resolutions.
+Geosimulations are increasingly becoming sophisticated, however computational complexity has also increased along with the increase in spatial/temporal extents and finer spatial resolutions.
-        To address these computational and I/O challenges, we developed various parallelization strategies for scaling cellular automation based FUTURES model in distributed computing environment.
+        To address these computational and I/O challenges, we developed various parallelization strategies for scaling cellular automation based FUTURES model in a distributed computing environment.
 In particular, we developed intelligent strategies for data partitioning, task scheduling, and task synchronization.
 These strategies have resulted in a highly scalable
-        <span style="color:red">pFUTURES</span> model, which made it possible to study urban simulations for large spatial and temporal extents at
+        <span style="color:red">pFUTURES</span> model, which made it possible to study the urban simulations for large spatial and temporal extents at
         a finer spatial resolution than previously reported in the literature.
 In addition, we developed an adaptive mesh refinement strategy, <span style="color:red"> FUTURES-AMR</span>, that further reduced computation and memory requirements for large scale simulations.
-        Typical data parallel approaches in geosimulations use static partitioning strategy along with load-balancing, however in many practical situations some tiles (data partitions) may require the simulations to run at finer resolutions than the other tiles (e.g., to account for important and critical events such as flooding).
-To account for such scenarios, we developed a novel provisioning system, <span style="color:red">FUTURES-DPE</span>, that dynamically allocates additional computing
+        Typical data parallel approaches in geosimulations use static partitioning strategy along with load-balancing, however in many practical situations some data partitions (tiles) may require that the simulations be run at finer spatial resolutions than the other tiles (e.g., to account for important and critical events such as flooding which is localized to fewer tiles).
+To account
+        for such scenarios, we developed a novel provisioning system, <span style="color:red">FUTURES-DPE</span>, that dynamically allocates additional computing
         resources to the required tiles at run-time.
 This extension along with our computational steering work,